ygqygq2/charts/ygqygq2/mod-chart/README.md

     value: error
 ```

-Alternatively, you can use a ConfigMap or a Secret with the environment variables.
+Alternatively, define a ConfigMap or a Secret with the environment variables.
 To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values.

+### Use Sidecars and Init Containers

+If additional containers are needed in the same pod (such as additional metrics or logging exporters), they can be defined using the `sidecars` config parameter.
+Similarly, extra init containers can be added using the `initContainers` parameter.

+Refer to the chart documentation for more information on, and examples of, configuring and using [sidecars and init containers](https://docs.bitnami.com/kubernetes/infrastructure/tomcat/configuration/configure-sidecar-init-containers/).

 ### Setting Pod's affinity

 This chart allows you to set your custom affinity using the `affinity` parameter.
 Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinity) chart.
 To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

+## Persistence

+The [Bitnami Tomcat](https://github.com/bitnami/containers/tree/main/bitnami/tomcat) image stores the Tomcat data and configurations at the `/bitnami/tomcat` path of the container.

+Persistent Volume Claims (PVCs) are used to keep the data across deployments.
+This is known to work in GCE, AWS, and minikube.

+See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

+### Adjust permissions of persistent volume mountpoint

+As the image run as non-root by default, it is necessary to adjust the ownership of the persistent volume so that the container can write data into it.

+By default, the chart is configured to use Kubernetes Security Context to automatically change the ownership of the volume.
+However, this feature does not work in all Kubernetes distributions.
+As an alternative, this chart supports using an init container to change the ownership of the volume before mounting it in the final destination.

+You can enable this init container by setting `volumePermissions.enabled` to `true`.

 ### Deploying extra resources